zarbafian/draft/README.md

-# draft
+# Draft
-Replicated in-memory database using Raft.
+Draft is replicated in-memory database using the Raft algorithm (https://raft.github.io/).

-For the client see: https://github.com/pouriya-zarbafian/draft-client
+For the database client see: https://github.com/pouriya-zarbafian/draft-client

 # Setup on each node
 ## Configuration file